YangXinlei/HelloCPP/README.md

 # HelloCPP
-My first repository on GitHub
+My first repository on GitHub.

+I'm Chinese, I use C++ as my main programming language.
+And I do love :coffee:, :pizza: and :dancer:.